 - Contact with animals.
-We currently have 2 pet guinea pigs, Bertie and Peter, and also have visits from other animals.
+We recently retired our 2 pet guinea pigs, Bertie and Peter to Sarah's family to enjoy their elder years in a slightly quieter environment, but we still have visits from other animals.
 That’s without the bug hunts we go on!

 - Walks and visits off-site, within the local community.
 Your T&Cs on the registration form cover this, so please don’t expect advance notice because it’s just part of everyday life at Clocktower.
 For example, if the children want to bake a cake but we don’t have all of the ingredients, they may walk to the shop to buy them.
 We also take part in 'The Daily Mile' twice daily.

 - A regular email newsletter, a text message system and an online learning journal system called Tapestry where your child’s learning and development is logged – click here for Tapestry information.

 - Our Facebook page - please follow us if you're not already as we share lots of activity on there.

 - Stay & Play sessions for the whole family!
 They’re organised regularly – details will be on your newsletters.
 If you can’t make your team’s week, just let us know and we’ll find another time for you.
 Mummies, Daddies, Grandparents, Aunts, Uncles, Carers - any close family member is welcome but obviously just 1 at a time please!
 You're very welcome to book more than one slot over the year.

 - Parent consultations held 3 times annually.